teledatics-inc/.github/README.md

 - **Docs**: https://teledatics.com/docs
 - **Issues**: Use the relevant repo’s **Issues** tab for bugs and feature requests.
-- **Discussions / Community**: Join the [Discord Server](https://discord.gg/WpguKNMR7H) linked from the product pages for setup questions, RF tuning tips, and field reports.
+- **Discussions / Community**: Join the Discord linked from the product pages for setup questions, RF tuning tips, and field reports.
 - **Commercial & certification**: Contact Teledatics for enterprise support, module certification questions, or custom builds.

 ---